Welcome to the research guide to Film Resources. This guide will help connect you to both scholarly and popular sources for the study of film.

 When searching, also be aware of the three common synonyms: film, cinema, and motion pictures; older indexes also use "moving pictures," and a few use "movies."
 Any or all might be used in indexing as well as in the text and titles for articles and books.

 Note: If you would just like to browse, many books on film are located in the W.T.
-Young Library in the Reference and Ready Reference sections on the 2nd Floor and on the 5th floor under call numbers PN1990-PN1999 and Z5784.
+Young Library in the Reference and Ready Reference sections on the 2nd Floor and on the 4th and 5th floors under call numbers PN1990-PN1999 and Z5784.
 UK Libraries also has paper and online subscriptions to many of the most famous and prestigious film journals, which can be found on the 2nd and 3rd floors.
-Search in InfoKat for exact locations.
+Search in InfoKat Discovery for exact locations.

-To find films, search the UK Libraries' catalog, InfoKat, limiting your search to “videos” or adding the term “videorecording” to your search.
+To find films, search InfoKat Discovery, limiting your search to “videos” or adding the term “videorecording” to your search.